NicoSwag/pokeemerald-expansion/Cataclysm Readme.txt

 READ HERE BEFORE EVERYTHING

-Known Bugs:
+Known Issues:
 - Sometimes the text in the UI, or the background of the UI, is the wrong color.
 WILL FIX
 - Learning a move you already know from the Special Tutor will waste the Sky Fragment.
 WILL FIX
 - Pokédex description and numbers are completely broken and unfinished.
 WILL FIX
 - World map doesn't reflect the new layout of the world.
 WILL FIX
 - Some moves or abilities might have a wrong description.
 WILL FIX
 - Pokémon belonging to major trainers may change gender between battles.
 BASED, BUT WILL PROBABLY CHANGE (1984)
+- Some problems with water reflections.
+EXPANSION BUG, THEY NEED TO FIX IT
+- Some problems with fog.
+SAME
 - Pokémon movesets and evo methods are only updated up to level 24-ish.
 OK THIS IS NOT A BUG AND I OBVIOUSLY WILL FIX IT BUT BE AWARE OF THIS.
 NO, MAGIKARP CANT EVOLVE YET
-- NPC colors act weird with some overworld weather that's meant to darken them.
-EXPANSION ISSUE, MOST LIKELY WILL BE FIXED AT SOME POINT
-- Speedup in battles will sometimes cause glitchy animations.
+- Speedup in battles will sometimes cause glitchy animations if using dig or similar moves.
 NOT MY SYSTEM, MINOR ISSUE, WONT FIX

+Todo:
+- Timburr & evolutions are meant to have a new sprite to complement the new typing.
+- Polish some sprites
+.
+All new battle backgrounds (and add the missing ones)
+- New move animations
+- PP rebalance
+- Economy rebalance
+- Shops rebalance
+- Overall rebalance if needed
+- Pokédex entry writing and cleanup
--
+- World map
+- Add music for wally (possibly commission a unique rival theme too?
+Mayhaps.)
+.
+The rest of the fucking game

 OK HERE'S THE FUN STUFF NOW